-Whenever we do feel the need for insurance, we get it from World Nomads or SafetyWing.
-They’re both leading travel medical insurance providers used by many digital nomads.
+Whenever we do feel the need for insurance, we get it from SafetyWing or Heymondo.
+They’re both popular travel insurance companies used by many digital nomads.
 You can follow the links to get a free quote from SafetyWing or Heymondo.
 Get 5% off on Heymondo when using our link.

 8. Bring the Right Power Adapter

-I’m hardly an expert on Budapest but I do hope that you find this guide useful.
+I’m hardly an expert on Budapest but I do hope that you find this travel guide useful.
 I’m only sharing some of the things I learned from our trip.
 If you have any questions or suggestions, then please leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.

 Thanks for reading and have an amazing time in Budapest, the jaw-dropping Hungarian city fittingly known as the Paris of the East!

 These are some of the things we brought with us to Budapest.
 For a complete list of our travel gear, have a look inside our backpack.
-(NOTE: The following links are Amazon affiliate links.)
+(NOTE: The following links are Amazon and other affiliate links.)